Right around two years ago, I shared the following on my blog and down believe you’ll find my musings from present day:

 I’ve imagined worst case scenarios for his future.
 I’ve felt the warmness and redness build on his cheeks when he tries to read a word and does it incorrectly, leaving his classmates in stitches.
 I’ve heard him called cruel names, and I’ve wanted to have a firm conversation with the parents of the accused.
 I watched my younger brother get ridiculed, and while I interjected as often as I could, I know the words had lasting meaning in his life.
 They defined him by sad accident, and they withered away at his self esteem.

 I often feel guilty for being sad for my son.
 I know we are blessed beyond belief with his overall good health.
 I try to see the positives: the wonderful support staff we are able to provide, being able to stay home so I can make each and every necessary appointment with minimal life disruptions, being able to afford a nice school that caters specifically to his needs.
-It’s just some days, I want more.
+It’s just some days, I want more, I want EASY.
 I want an easier ride for him.
 I want everyone to know how funny he is.
-I want him to know he’s heard, understand, and meaningful.
+I want him to know he’s heard, understood, and his thoughts are meaningful.
 I want the world to delight in his knowledge of animals, weaponry, and dragons.
 I want my incredibly social boy to be able to interact as I know he’s so desperately trying to.
 I want him to feel confident, smart, and as great as he is in my eyes.
 I don’t want things to be harder for him.
 I’m selfish, I know.
 Adversity builds character, I know.
 I know, I know all the things you’re thinking.
+I think them too.

 The reality is with each thing I see him overcome; each milestone he defeats.
 When his SLP comments on his expansive vocabulary.
 My heart swells, and I’m comforted knowing he’s better than he was yesterday.
 He doesn’t need me to make his life easier, he will prosper on his own.
 He’s strong, smart, and resourceful.
 He knows I love him beyond measure.
 I can free myself of the guilt that I haven’t done enough, and just let us be.